Azure/iot-edge-v1/.github/ISSUE_TEMPLATE.md

 <!--
 Hi there! thank you for discovering and submitting an issue!

+* A potentially helpful troubleshooting guide may be found at our [Common issues and resolutions page](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)

 Please use your Azure subscription if you need to share any information from your Azure subscription such as connection strings, service names (IoTHub, Provisioning), etc.

 # Need Support?